Basilian Centre for Justice, Peace, and Integrity of Creation

 - Basilian Human Development Assistance Form, Download Microsoft Word Document

-Christian Peacemaker Teams (CPT)
+Community Peacemaker Teams (CPT)

-Christian Peacemaker Teams is an international organization that accompanies and supports partners in their local peacemaking in situations of violent oppression.
+Community Peacemaker Teams is an international organization that accompanies and supports partners in their local peacemaking in situations of violent oppression.
 This ministry began in the United States in the 1980s as an outreach of the Mennonites, Church of the Brethren and Quakers and quickly grew to become a multi-faith organization with many Catholic members including the Basilian Fathers.

 The first Basilian priest became a trained peacemaker in 2000 and now the Congregation of St. Basil is a Catholic sponsor of CPT with a seat on its Steering Committee.
 Father Juan Carlos Rojas Ramos, CSB is the Basilian representative on the Steering Committee and Father Robert Holmes, CSB and Father Maurice Restivo, CSB are active CPT members.
 In Canada, Basilian CPT members have stood in solidarity with indigenous-led resistance to protect the earth’s resources.